 Later that night after the Magi had departed, after exhausted Joseph was able to get some rest, he is awakened by a dream.
 In that dream, God told him to immediately leave town because the king was going to try and kill their newborn baby.

 What did Joseph do?
 Did he complain to God that he was tired, overloaded, or emotionally fragile and needed time?
 Did he wait until morning so he could evaluate things in the light of day, and then run around town to restock their provisions?
 No. He was already prepared.
 He was ready to roll.

-As soon as Joseph awakened from his dream, he woke up Mary, wrapped-up newborn Jesus in warm cloths, and then headed out.
+As soon as Joseph awakened from his dream, he woke up Mary, wrapped-up newborn Jesus in cloth to keep Him warm, and then headed out.
 In minutes, though it was still dark and they didn’t have flashlights to help illuminate their path, they were gone.

 Appropriate action + speed of action.

 At this point, they were already in the midst of a very unusual trip, but they were still ready to escape without needing any additional time to prepare.
 And when it was time to go, they left like a firefighter who has been awakened by Dispatch and sent to a house fire.
 They were ready, and able, and had the mindset to leave without any delay.
 Appropriate action.
 Speed of action.

 Joseph and Mary were already displaced from their hometown, but even in their temporary location, they kept themselves ready to roll.
 This is an important lesson for us.
 They didn’t spend the next few days preparing for their long trip to Egypt.
 Joseph simply woke up Mary, together they wrapped up their newborn baby and grabbed their provisions (GO-Bag), and hit the road.

 Moreover, Joseph didn’t second guess the warning that came in his dream.
 Nor did Mary second-guess Joseph.
 They got busy and got going.